 See the "Dynamic Configuration" section below for further details.

-Targeted Threat Protection - Attachment Protect requires the administrator to create definitions and policies for the different attachment scenarios.
-Administrators can configure any combination of the modes and apply to all users or selected users / groups.
+To use Targeted Threat Protection - Attachment Protect, you must configure definitions, and attach them to policies for the different attachment scenarios.
+You can configure any combination of the modes, and apply to all users or selected users / groups.
 View the Configuring Attachment Protection Definitions and Policies page for full details.

-- Files that are unreadable, encrypted, or greater than 50MB in size, can’t be processed by the sandbox.
-Instead they are allowed through, and are not scanned or held.
+- Files that are unreadable, encrypted, or greater than 100MB in size, can’t be processed by the sandbox.
+Instead, they are allowed through and are not scanned or held.
 You can use an Attachment Management policy to hold encrypted, unreadable, or large files.

 - If either of the following conditions are met, no safe file is created.
 The file: